ddrohan/dynamic-web-dev-labs/lab02/step_2.md

 Close the browser tab/window and run your app again, to confirm your new run configuration is correct.

-The next step will involve implementing some of our Web Service APi and some WebStorm configuration changes.
+The next few steps will involve implementing some of our Web Service APi and some WebStorm configuration changes.